(CNN) — "There is no love sincerer than the love of food," George Bernard Shaw said. Judging by the number of amazing dishes out there, he was right.

 Potato chips -- you can never have just one!

-Potato chips were invented in New York when a chef tried to play a trick on a fussy diner.
-Now they're one of the world's most child-friendly and best foods.
+Whatever the case, they're now one of the world's most child-friendly and best foods.
 But think of them this way -- if a single chip cost, say, $5, it'd be a far greater (and more popular) delicacy than caviar, a prize worth fighting wars over.